Broadway Realty: Confirmed $451.3M Portfolio Sale

 | Liabilities | $500 million - $1 billion |

 A structural feature is that each property's mortgage is non-cross-collateralized.
-Flagstar Bank holds 82 separate loan positions, each secured only by the specific property that borrowed the funds.
+The first-day declaration says Flagstar's debt sits at the property level, and Judge Jones's June 29 bench decision on cash collateral later held that the court had to evaluate adequate protection for each debtor separately.
 There is no pooling of collateral across the portfolio; a property with substantial equity cannot support a loan on a property that is underwater.

 This structure created complexity in the bankruptcy proceedings, particularly regarding cash collateral and adequate protection.
 A lender with a cross-collateralized portfolio can accept adequate protection calculated on an aggregate basis because shortfalls on individual properties can be offset by equity in others.
 Flagstar, with its non-cross-collateralized structure, required protection on each of its 82 separate loan positions.